Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

-\begin{remark} In fact continuity of $b, \bar b, \sigma, \bar \sigma$ is implied by the convergence \eqref{eq:unifconvassump} and so we could drop \Cref{ass:stability}.(ii) from our assumptions.
-We keep this assumption, however, to make it transparent that the stability result of \Cref{prop:stab_abstract} cannot be applied to coefficients with discontinuities.
-As such, \Cref{prop:zvonkin} from the preceding section is the most general result that we are able to obtain for SDEs with discontinuous coefficients using the methods of this paper. \end{remark}
+\begin{remark} Since our stability result in \Cref{cor:synchronous-stability} requires the coefficients to be continuous, with the methods employed in this paper, \Cref{prop:zvonkin} is the most general result that we are able to obtain for SDEs with discontinuous coefficients. \end{remark}

-\begin{remark} In the case that $W, \bar W$ are independent Wiener processes and all coefficients are Markovian, then the above stability result can be found, for example, in Stroock and Varadhan \cite[Theorem 11.1.4]{StVa79}.
-For the case of correlated Wiener processes, however, we are not aware of an existing result in the literature. \end{remark}